namhoang9910/A2-NhatNam-21519077-Bonus/README.md

 5.2.1.
 Update delete function for Contact & Company

-So that a contact with an id in the company table can be deleted and its foreign key is removed accordingly.
+So that as a contact gets deleted in the contact table, its foreign key in the company table can be deleted as well.

 Screenshot: ![Task 5.2.1 Screenshot](images/Task5.2.1.png)